Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Introduction

 \section{Introduction}

 Open Source Software (OSS) has become a fundamental part of the product life cycle, driven by commercial, engineering, and quality considerations~\cite{ebert2008open}.
-Today, OSS components constitute 80--90\% of the code in commercial products, highlighting their widespread adoption across the software industry~\cite{pittenger2016open, oss2022}.
-A crucial subset of OSS is software libraries---often called packages---which play a key role in modern software development.
-These libraries allow developers to reuse well-tested code for specific functionalities, reducing the need to build everything from scratch~\cite{bauer2012structured, cox2025fifty}.
-Once incorporated into a project, a library becomes a dependency~\cite{cox2019surviving}.
-However, OSS dependencies come with various risks.
-They can be vulnerable to security flaws (e.g., Log4j~\cite{log4j2021}) or supply chain attacks (e.g., XZ Utils~\cite{xz2024}, colors~\cite{colors2022}), posing a significant challenge to the software industry~\cite{decan2018impact}.
-When such issues arise, the library’s community typically releases a patched version promptly~\cite{rahkema2022swiftdependencychecker}.
-However, if support for a library is discontinued or paused, it creates a major challenge due to the absence of ongoing maintenance~\cite{bauer2012structured, raemaekers2011exploring, tsakpinis2023analyzing}.
-To monitor the maintenance activity of libraries, automated tools like the OpenSSF Scorecard can be used---but they require a valid link to the repository~\cite{openssf_scorecard}.
-Taking the PyPI ecosystem as an example---which stands out due to its widespread use in modern software development and the central role libraries play in Python’s development practices~\cite{decan2016topology, abdalkareem2020impact, Octoverse2025}---it allows maintainers to link to repositories (e.g., GitHub or GitLab) in the “Project Links” section, as demonstrated by an example library\footnote{\url{https://pypi.org/project/devtools/} }.
-In parallel, funding remains a key enabler of OSS maintenance~\cite{tidelift2024, medappa2023sponsorship}.
-Donation platforms---such as GitHub Sponsors or Open Collective---offer maintainers channels for financial support from end users and companies.
-Corporate programs by Microsoft, Stripe, and Indeed often require maintainers to register on such platforms~\cite{microsoft_foss, stripe_oss, indeed_foss}.
-To increase their visibility, maintainers can link to donation platforms in the “Project Links” section of their PyPI pages or through GitHub’s \texttt{FUNDING.yml}~\cite{funding_yml}.
+Today, OSS components constitute 80--90\% of the code in commercial products, highlighting their widespread adoption~\cite{pittenger2016open, oss2022}.
+A crucial subset is software libraries, often called packages, which enable reuse of well-tested functionality and reduce development effort~\cite{bauer2012structured, cox2025fifty}.
+Once incorporated, a library becomes a dependency~\cite{cox2019surviving}.
+However, dependencies introduce risks, including security vulnerabilities (e.g., Log4j~\cite{log4j2021}) and supply chain attacks (e.g., LiteLLM~\cite{litellm}, XZ Utils~\cite{xz2024}), posing a significant challenge to the software industry~\cite{decan2018impact}.
+While communities typically release fixing patches promptly~\cite{rahkema2022swiftdependencychecker}, discontinued or inactive projects pose significant challenges due to missing maintenance~\cite{bauer2012structured, raemaekers2011exploring, tsakpinis2023analyzing}.
+Monitoring maintenance activity requires valid repository links, for example when using tools like the OpenSSF Scorecard~\cite{openssf_scorecard}.
+Taking the PyPI ecosystem as an example---which stands out due to its widespread use in modern software development and the central role libraries play in Python’s development practices~\cite{decan2016topology, abdalkareem2020impact, Octoverse2025}---maintainers can link repositories (e.g., GitHub or GitLab) in the “Project Links” section~\cite{devtools_pypi}.
+In parallel, funding is a key enabler of OSS maintenance~\cite{tidelift2024, medappa2023sponsorship}.
+Donation platforms such as GitHub Sponsors or Open Collective provide channels for financial support, directly influencing project sustainability~\cite{zhang2025exploring}.
+Making donation links visible on platforms like PyPI can lower barriers for potential sponsors and increase support, whereas missing links reduce visibility and thus funding opportunities.
+Moreover, corporate programs by Microsoft, Stripe, and Indeed often require registration on such platforms~\cite{microsoft_foss, stripe_oss, indeed_foss}, effectively making them a prerequisite for participation.
+To increase visibility among potential supporters, maintainers can link donation platforms via PyPI’s “Project Links” or GitHub’s \texttt{FUNDING.yml}~\cite{funding_yml}.